This post was last updated on October 4th, 2022 at 11:44 am.

 A membership database can get cluttered by excess records when individuals are only tagged as no longer with the church.
 When they are removed and stored in an archived area the names no longer appear when viewing the entire list of members, creating a cleaner, more accurate database.

-Each contribution fund needs defined start and stop dates, even if a fund is used every year.
-This makes handling prepaid contributions, printing pledge statements, and correcting errors much easier.
+Each donation fund needs defined start and stop dates, even if a fund is used every year.
+This makes handling prepaid donations, printing pledge statements, and correcting errors much easier.
 It also serves as a way to track progress by comparing the campaign from year to year.

 The ability to create and print an Income Statement and Balance Sheet for each individual fund helps illustrate an accurate picture of the church’s financial position.
 An example of this would be printing the Statement of Activities and Statement of Financial Position for the General Fund.